soudersmax/MechaCar_Statistical_Analysis/README.md

 <img src="img/total_summary.PNG">

-This table shows only 76.2 pounds per square inch over all manufacturing lots, which is promising.
+This table of the dataset overall shows only 76.2 pounds per square inch over all manufacturing lots, which is promising.
 However, upon closer inspection through grouping the lots together:

 <img src="img/lot_summary.PNG">